mutt0-ds/mutt0-ds.github.io/content/posts/2025/08/test-mind-maps.md

 Our tool, simply said, generates hyper-personalized financial reports.
 Every word in them is tailored, whether it's referencing a customer's name or how their portfolio performed in the past months.

-In the most “rigid” version of StoryTeller, we define a logic tree to compose each sentence.
+In the most “rigid” version of StoryTeller, we define **a logic tree** to compose each sentence.
 Think of it like a massive if-else chain: dozens of nested conditions that cover every possible scenario.
 For each one, we have pre-approved text to use in the final report.

-[image with example]
+<div style="max-width: 3002px; margin-bottom:3%"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 58.0336%;"><iframe src="//iframely.net/MR89MoAX?theme=dark" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>

+*For example here, each section is built based on several factors.
+The first 3 words `This excellent quarter` depends on the portfolio's performance (very good) and the reporting period type (quarter).*

-Why so strict?
-Compliance.
+Why so strict? **Compliance**.
 Every line that may appear in the report must be approved in advance by customer's legal team.
 That means we need a full database of all possible variations, and the logic to match each one correctly.

 Here's the catch:
-**This tree has to cover everything.**
+**This tree has to cover EVERYTHING.**

 A portfolio can go up, down, or stay flat.
 A quarter can be Q1, Q2, Q3, or Q4.
-Every combination matters, conditions are referecing each other and you can already guess that the number explode in more advanced parts of the report.
-If you miss just one, StoryTeller will crash because there's no corresponding text.
-We call this a missing scenario.
+Every combination matters, and conditions often reference each other, so the number of possibilities explodes in the more advanced parts of the report.
+Miss just one, and Storyteller will crash because there's no corresponding text.
+We call this *a missing scenario* and it was my worst nightmare.

 When the logic file grows to 100k lines with 12+ intertwined conditions, it's painfully easy to miss something obscure.
-Maybe a combo that never happens—until it does, and weeks later you're frantically searching for that missing scenario to fix it on the fly.
+Maybe a combo that never happens, until it does, and weeks later you're frantically searching for that missing scenario to fix it on the fly.

 ## My struggles
 From day one, I was thinking: how do we make this system more stable?
 It was driving me insane.

 Back then, **the text database was responsible for ~70% of our bugs**.
 A customer tested a bunch of reports, and many of them crashed because of missing text scenarios.
 I spent days navigating these giant files.
 They are so big that not even Gitlab diff view are displaying the changes between versions, you need to scroll through each JSON line and write down the scenarios and find what's missing.
 My eyes were burning.

-[image with big JSON]
+<div style="max-width: 2179px"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 44.3282%;"><iframe src="//iframely.net/y9kp9sJd?theme=dark" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>

+*Yes, 100k lines.
+Imagine scrolling through that monster of a JSON file, hunting for a single missing piece.*

 Also, the logic of the text database was not always clear to developers, because it was implemented by copywriters who know how to tell "the story" and are creating the scenarios.